Apple Inc

 Summary

 Apple is a dominant global technology leader with an unmatched consumer ecosystem and exceptional free cash flow generation.
-However, the company's negligible 0.40% dividend yield, technology sector classification, and highly elevated valuation multiples make it fundamentally incompatible with our dividend value strategy.
-Not recommended for new positions given the significant strategy mismatch and lack of meaningful income generation.
+However, with a negligible 0.35% dividend yield, an elevated P/E of 38, and an explicit strategy mismatch with the technology sector, it is fundamentally unsuitable for conservative dividend portfolios.
+Not recommended for new positions, as better income opportunities exist in stable, essential service businesses.

 Sector Context